 My point is: There have been a lot of data breaches in 2020 and we don’t have the time to list them all.

-2020’s biggest data breach of the year was the live-streaming adult website Cam4, totalling over 10 billion stolen records.
+2020’s biggest data breach of the year was the live-streaming adult website Cam4, totaling over 10 billion stolen records.
 That’s one reason to block adult content on your work computers.

 The users most affected by the breach lived in the US, Brazil, and Italy.
 The data breach was discovered in May, roughly two months after the credentials were originally posted online.

 AIS is Thailand’s largest cellphone network.
 Security researcher Justin Paine discovered an ElasticSearch database that included DNS query logs and NetFlow logs of customers as well as their unique source IP addresses.
 After the discovery, he reached out to AIS to help make sure that database was secured.